JackieAnj/PizzaParlour/README.md

 - (3) Delete an Order: This is where you can delete an order by simply entering its order number.

 - (4) Submit an Order: This is where you can submit an order by simply entering its order number.
+Look at "Result.txt" (same level as the src directory) to see the result of submitting a Uber or Foodora order (JSON or csv).

 - (5) View Menu: This will bring you to an interface for viewing the menu where as given by commands, you can view the full menu, a section of the menu, or a single menu item.
 Entering a valid command will retrieve